MSc thesis project proposal

 Requirements

-A self-motivated student with a strong background in linear algebra and statistical signal processing.
-In addition, a student with strong interest or experience is distributed signal processing is preferred.
-Advanced coding skills in MATLAB and Python (or R) is required.
-Strong written and verbal communication skills in English is mandatory.
-The expected project duration is about 9 to 12 months.
+We are seeking a self-motivated student with a strong background in linear algebra and statistical signal processing.
+An ideal candidate should also possess a keen interest and relevant experience in distributed/array signal processing or drone programming with ROS/C++.
+Proficiency in advanced coding skills, specifically in MATLAB or Python, is essential.
+Furthermore, excellent written and verbal communication skills in English are mandatory.
+The expected duration of the project is approximately 9-12 months.

 Contact